PUBLIC BEACH RESTORATION AND SHORELINE EROSION CONTROL GRANT APPLICATION INSTRUCTIONAL VIDEO

-Application Deadline
+Application Deadlines

 The Shoreline Erosion Control Program can assist in the planning and construction of all types of beach erosion control and shoreline stabilization measures, including hard structures like seawalls.
 This program can fund up to 50 percent of nonfederal project costs.
 This Program is authorized in statute by Harbors and Navigation Code sections 65-67.4.
-For the current application cycle, applications must be submitted online.

 The Public Beach Restoration Program can assist in the planning and construction of engineered placement of sand on the beach or in the nearshore environment.
 This program can fund up to 85 percent of nonfederal project costs at nonstate beaches.
 This Program is authorized in statute by Harbors and Navigation Code sections 69.5-69.9.
-For the current application cycle, applications must be submitted online.

 For more information, please contact Casey Caldwell at casey.caldwell@parks.ca.gov or (916) 902-8824.